eZWALT/UPC-G/README.md

 ## Description

-This repository contains resources, exercises and solved laboratory tests and exercises related to the Graphics (G) subject 2022-23 Q2 FIB-GEI, which was my second graphics subject where I gathered even more OpenGL and computer graphics experience and expertise.
+This repository contains resources, exercises and solved laboratory tests and exercises related to the Graphics (G) subject 2022-23 Q2 FIB-GEI, which was my second graphics subject where I gathered even more OpenGL experience and delved into advanced computer graphic topics.

 ## Contents